Seabrook Rules & Policies

 - Motorcycles, motorized scooters, mopeds, go-carts, and motorized skateboards are prohibited on Seabrook Island.

 - Trailers, boats, and motorhomes are not allowed to be parked in driveways or on the roads of Seabrook.
 A storage and parking area is provided at the SIPOA Maintenance Facility (on Seabrook Island Road between Old Drake and Royal Pine Drives).
-For details and to make arrangements to use this storage/parking, please call the Seabrook Island Security Gate at 843-768-6641.
+For details and to make arrangements to use this storage/parking, call the Seabrook Island Security Gate at 843-768-6641.

 - Driver’s License – Anyone operating ANY motor vehicle on Seabrook Island must be in possession of their driver’s license and vehicle registration.